Vishalvishwakarma11/Vishalvishwakarma11/README.md

 I have a diverse skill set that spans both the front-end and back-end of web development.
 Here are some of my areas of expertise:

 - **Front-End Development:** I'm proficient in HTML, CSS, and JavaScript, and I have extensive experience with popular front-end libraries and frameworks like React.
 - **Back-End Development:** I specialize in building robust server-side applications using technologies such as Node.js and Express.js.
-I'm also skilled in database design and management with MongoDB, SQL and NoSQL databases.
+I'm also skilled in database design and management with MongoDB and SQL databases.

 ## 🌟 What Sets Me Apart